taeram/google-drive-bulk-copy/README.md

 This script will recursively copy a source folder into a destination folder.

-* Duplicate files are skipped if they're the same size, or larger
+* Duplicate files are skipped if the destination file is the same size, or larger than the source file
-* Files are ignored if they match a certain pattern (see `config/config.yml` for the list)
+* Files are skipped if they match a certain pattern (see `config/config.yml` for the ignore list)
 * Files are only copied to the destination *once*, meaning you can delete them from the destination and then re-run this script without re-copying the file.

 #### Setup